Spider-Man 3: Initial critical response

 John Hartl of MSNBC gave Spider-Man 3 a positive review, but stated that it has some flaws such as having "too many storylines".
 His opinion is echoed by Houston Chronicle's Amy Biancolli who complained that "the script is busy with so many supporting characters and plot detours that the series' charming idiosyncrasy is sometimes lost in the noise".
 Jack Matthews of Daily News thought the film was too devoted to the "quiet conversations" of Peter and Mary Jane, but that fans would not be disappointed by the action.
+In a mixed review, Scott Foundas of LA Weekly stated that "the satirical jabs at celebrity culture smell like rotted leftovers from The Fantastic Four.
+The token ruminations on the tension between a superhero's public and private lives seem flown in from Bryan Singer's Superman Returns (to say nothing of Raimi's own, superior Darkman).
+Most egregious, though, is the way Raimi and the writers reduce Spider-Man 3 to the very sort of abject distinctions between virtue and sin that the series has heretofore studiously avoided."
 Finally, Sean Burns of Philadelphia Weekly felt that the director "substituted scope and scale for the warmth and wit that made those two previous pictures so memorable".

-Legacy
+Retrospective assessments

 Raimi himself would later call the film "awful" during a 2014 interview.
-In 2018, Avi Arad accepted responsibility for pushing Raimi to include Venom in the film, and how the end result had disappointed many fans of the character, saying "I think we learned that Venom is not a sideshow.
+In 2018, Arad accepted responsibility for pushing Raimi to include Venom in the film, and how the result had disappointed many fans of the character, saying "I think we learned that Venom is not a sideshow.
 In all fairness, I'll take the guilt because of what Sam Raimi used to say in all of these interviews feeling guilty that I forced him into it".
-In 2021, Raimi acknowledged that the negative internet reaction to Spider-Man 3 at the time felt "awful" and had been difficult for him to take, but when his agent told him that he was being considered by Marvel Studios to direct Doctor Strange in the Multiverse of Madness (2022), he wondered if he could do another superhero film but ultimately decided to direct the film.
+In 2021, Raimi acknowledged that the negative internet reaction to Spider-Man 3 at the time felt "awful" and had been difficult for him to take, but when his agent told him that he was being considered by Marvel Studios to direct Doctor Strange in the Multiverse of Madness (2022), although initially hesitant about doing another superhero film, he ultimately decided to take the role.

-Following its initial mixed reception, Spider-Man 3 has gained widespread meme popularity on social media, becoming the subject of some fan reappraisal as well.
-Peter Parker's corrupted personality under the Venom symbiote has been nicknamed "Bully Maguire" or "Emo Peter Parker" and has helped increase the popularity of the film among the millennial and Gen-Z generations.
-The character's strutting the streets during the film's climatic montage scene was used as an option content on Destiny 2.
+Following its initial mixed reception, Spider-Man 3 gained widespread meme popularity on social media, becoming the subject of some fan reappraisal as well.
+Peter Parker's corrupted personality under the Venom symbiote has been nicknamed "Bully Maguire" or "Emo Peter Parker" and has helped increase the popularity of the film.
+During a Reddit AMA when promoting Babylon (2022), Maguire acknowledged the memes, finding it a "funny discovery."

-Screen Rant cited Sandman (along with Doctor Octopus), as the best villain of the trilogy, while The Washington Post ranked him the sixth best villain of all the live-action Spider-Man films.
+Several media outlets have re-evaluated Spider-Man 3 over the years since its 2007 release.
 Em Casalena of Screen Rant reassessed it as the fifth most underrated superhero film ever made.
-MovieWeb cited it the best film that Sam Raimi directed, while Paste Magazine ranked it the 63rd best superhero movie of all time.
+MovieWeb called it the best film that Raimi directed, while Paste ranked it the 63rd best superhero movie of all time.
+The character of Sandman has been particularly praised.